WorqHat/Langchain-Example/README.md

 The `CustomLLM` class represents a cutting-edge integration with Worqhat AI, specifically designed to harness the power of advanced content generation APIs.
 This class is not just a bridge to Worqhat AI but a sophisticated tool tailored for generating highly relevant and context-aware text responses.
 By leveraging the capabilities of Worqhat AI, `CustomLLM` is perfectly suited for a myriad of applications ranging from dynamic few-shot learning scenarios to the nuanced preservation of conversation histories, making it an invaluable asset for developers looking to incorporate intelligent language models into their projects.

+## Examples Available

+- **Langchain-AiCon-Alpha.ipynb**: Demonstrates the integration with the Alpha version of the Worqhat AI content generation API, focusing on initial capabilities and basic usage.
+This emphasizes on how you can use our ``online`` LLMs.
+They are online LLMs because they can use knowledge from the internet, and thus can leverage the most up-to-date information when forming a response.
+By providing our LLMs with knowledge from the web, our models accurately respond to time sensitive queries, unlocking knowledge beyond its training corpus.
+This means AiCOn V3 Alpha can answer queries like “What was the game score last night?” that are challenging for offline models.
+[View in Colab](https://colab.research.google.com/github/WorqHat/Langchain-Example/blob/main/Langchain_AiCon-Alpha.ipynb)

+- **Langchain-AiCon-V2.ipynb**: Showcases the use of the `CustomLLM` class with AiCon V2, highlighting advanced content generation features and customization options.
+One of our most widely accessible LLM, with the capability to perform critical tasks in fraction of the Time and Cost compared to most LLMs[View in Colab](https://colab.research.google.com/github/WorqHat/Langchain-Example/blob/main/Langchain_AiCon-V2.ipynb)

+- **Langchain-AiCon-V3.ipynb**: Introduces the latest advancements with AiCon V3, including enhanced conversational abilities and updated training data.
+[View in Colab](https://colab.research.google.com/github/WorqHat/Langchain-Example/blob/main/Langchain_AiCon-V3.ipynb)

 ## Features

 ### Few-Shot Learning